 Ashlyne O’Neil (she/they) is a white settler who identifies mainly as queer, since it’s so hard to summarize one’s identity with a single phrase.
 They have adopted “queer” as a personal and political move against the gender binary and limited scope of LGBTQ+ labels.
-When pushed to reflect on how they identify according to the described in the glossary, Ashlyne would describe themself as pansexual and homoromantic.
+When pushed to reflect on how they identify according to the split-orientation model described in the glossary, Ashlyne would describe themself as pansexual and homoromantic.
 As a learning specialist in the Office of Open Learning, Ashlyne offered project management support for the project, ensured accessibility, and contributed to the design of the Pressbook and adaptation of content and scenarios.

 “I was super happy to be brought into this project, and have very much enjoyed working with our collaborative team throughout this process!
 Given my own experiences in the healthcare system, and the stories I have heard from others, it is abundantly clear that resources such as this one are absolutely necessary.
 I don’t think our negative experiences are always related directly to physician prejudice, but rather failures in health care policies, and a lack of such information early in providers’ education.”